Atarilab/DOOM/README.md

 ## Requirements
 - docker (ros2 container with unitree_sdk for Go2, ros container with unitree_legged_sdk for AlienGo)
-- conda (used for setting environment variables, creating aliases etc.)
 - unitree Go2

 ## Installation Instructions